abilandz/PH8124/Lecture_6/Lecture_6.md

 SomeArray[1,2,3]=a
 SomeArray[2,3,1]=bb
 ```
-To reference the content of elements in multidimensional arrays, we use the syntax:
+To reference the content of elements in multidimensional arrays, we use:
 ```bash
 echo ${SomeArray[1,2,3]} # prints 'a'
 echo ${SomeArray[2,3,1]} # prints 'bb'
 ```

+The indices do not have to be hardwired --- index of **Bash** arrays can be any expression that evaluates to 0 or a positive integer.